rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 The creator and any users added with access-type "owner" to a multi-cluster app, can add or remove its target projects.
 When adding a new project, we check if the caller of this request has all Roles defined on multi-cluster app, in the new projects they want to add.
 The roles checks are again relaxed for global admins, cluster-owners and project-owners.

-## Multi-Cluster App Management
+## Multi-Cluster Application Management

-After deploying a multi-cluster app, you need to maintain it using the catalog features available for all Helm chart deployments, be they single-cluster or multi-cluster.
-Just like catalog app deployments to an individual cluster, multi-cluster apps can be cloned, upgraded, or rolled back.
+After deploying a multi-cluster application, one of the benefits of using an application versus individual workloads/resources is the ease of being able to manage many workloads/resources applications.
+Multi-cluster applications can be cloned, upgraded or rolled back.

-- **Clone**
+### Cloning Multi-Cluster Applications

-    After creating a multi-cluster app, you can clone it and use it as a template for another multi-cluster app with a slightly different configuration.
-Cloning saves you the work of manually duplicating a configuration.
+After a multi-cluster application is deployed, you can easily clone it to use create another multi-cluster application with almost the same configuration.
+It saves you the work of manually filling in duplicate information.

-- **Upgrade**

-    When a new version of an app is released, you can upgrade it across clusters by upgrading its multi-cluster app.
-When performing a multi-cluster upgrade, you'll have an opportunity to configure an upgrade strategy that optimizes network speed and upgrade reliability for your environment.
-The upgrade strategies you can choose from are `Rolling Upgrade` and `Simultaneous Upgrade`.

-    If you choose `Rolling update`, the **batch size** option lets you choose how many targets can be upgraded simultaneously, and `Interval` lets you specify the time interval you want between upgrades of consecutive batches.

-- **Rollback**
+### Upgrading a Multi-Cluster Applications

+After a multi-cluster application is deployed, you can easily upgrade to a different template version.
+When performing an upgrade for multi-cluster application, the [upgrade strategy](#upgrade-strategy) can be modified if you have the correct [access type](#members).

+### Rolling Back a Multi-Cluster Application

-    In the event that an upgrade causes issues for one or more of your targets, you can roll the application back to the prior version.
-We store up to 10 revisions of your multi-cluster app from which you can choose one.
-Rolling back a multi-cluster app reverts it for _all_ target clusters and projects, not just those targets affected by the upgrade issue.
+If after an upgrade, there are issues for your multi-cluster application for one or more of your [targets](#targets), Rancher has stored up to 10 versions of the multi-cluster application.
+Rolling back a multi-cluster application reverts the application for **all** target clusters and projects, not just the targets(s) affected by the upgrade issue.